Jo142857/ClosetOrganizer/README.md

 # ClosetOrganizer

 ## Purpose
-Closet Organizer is a Java-based application designed to assist users in efficiently managing their wardrobe.
+Closet Organizer is a Java-based application designed to assist users in efficiently managing their closet.
 It aims to enhance the utilization of clothing and simplify the process of selecting daily outfits.

 ## Objectives
 - Implement a user-friendly GUI to make the process of uploading and managing clothes straightforward.